JurajKubelka/GT-Collaborate/repository/GT-Collaborate-FogBugz.package/GCFogBugzQueueProcess.class/README.md

 I represent a background process.
-I am responsible for executing commands (GCFogBugzMonitorCommand) on a background (in an extra thread).
+I am responsible for executing commands (GCFogBugzCommand) on a background (in an extra thread).

 I collaborate with GCFogBugzCommandsQueue who is my only owner.
 We have one-to-one relation.
 GCFogBugzCommandsQueue keeps all commands that should be executed.
 Whenever someone adds a command to the queue (GCFogBugzCommandsQueue>>#addCommand:), I am triggered to execute all the commands in the queue.